| Richard

 to the crime and by the time the body was discovered

+the two were long gone.
 In the beginning of the year 1787, Haynes and

 Carey robbed a gentleman near Saltford, of his watch

 and five shillings, but no prosecution resulted.
+After commiting various depradations in many

 parts, they directed their course towards Keltston